PDOK/data.labs.pdok.nl/publications/SDWBP-Kadaster.md

 Check if it is possible to get a 2-dimensional representation of a 3-dimensional [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) | :black_square_button:
 Check if [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) data are available at different levels of precision, e.g., by allowing users to specify the maximum number of decimals in point coordinates | :black_square_button:
 Check if [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) data are available at different scales / spatial resolutions | :black_square_button:

+#### Comments
+The interfaces provided by the platform do not offer these fine-grained access methods, but rather more straightforward geometry requests through WFS, SPARQL and API calls.

 ### [Best Practice 7: Choose coordinate reference systems to suit your user's applications](https://www.w3.org/TR/sdw-bp/#bp-crs-choice)